techisteps/small-enterprise/ca-authority/README.md

 ## Generate CSR
+> Note:  Ideally the CSR should be generated on the **client machine** becuase the private key is generated on the client machine.
+But just for convienience we are generating it on the **host machine**.
+The reason is that we don't want to copy the private key to the client machine.

 To generate a new CSR file, run the following command on the **host machine for which certificate is being generated**:

 ```bash